Sunday, February 19, 2012

 (flying side kick) with Tim Smith.

-Periodically, I receive emails, letters, visits and phone calls from various members.
-For example, I always look forward to hearing from Sensei Pedro Rodriguez with the Puerto Rico Dojo.
-Pedro has an infectious laugh and personality that makes you feel like you‟ve known him all your life.
-It is enjoyable to hear about his experiences and helps me to better understand Pedro and his life goals.
-Sensei Indishe Senayanake from the Sri Lanka Dojo often sends email about his life experiences, university studies martial arts demonstrations and philosophy.
+Periodically, I receive emails, letters, visits and phone calls from various martial artists.
+For example, I use to look forward to hearing from Sensei Pedro Rodriguez from Puerto Rico.
+Pedro had an infectious laugh and personality that made you feel like you knew him all your life.
+It was enjoyable to hear about his experiences.
+Sensei Indishe Senayanake from the Sri Lanka Dojo often sends email about his experiences, geology studies martial arts demonstrations and philosophy.
 These are wonderful and I look very much forward to the day that I can travel to Sri Lanka.
-Sensei Scott Seaton from the Alaskan dojo periodically describes his fishing, hunting and guiding events.
-I look forward to hearing about Sensei Mike Webb‟s growing family in Canada and to discuss geology with Shihan Andy Finley.
-In other words, Seiyo Shorin-Ryu is a family, and I look forward to hearing from all of you when you get a chance.

 As a rough estimate, more than 5000 people have now trained in Seiyo Shorin-Ryu.
 We now have members and former members from all over including many states in the US, Puerto Rico, the Navajo Nation, the Cherokee Nation, Azerbaijan, Japan, India, Sri Lanka, France, Germany, Norway, Saudi Arabia, Egypt, Canada, Italy, Russia, China, Canada, Korea and more.